arielruff/Simple-Python-Text-Cipher/README.md

 About
 -----

-This is a simple python script put together, which takes text entered into an HTML form and converts it using Rot13.
+This is a simple python script I put together, which takes text entered into an HTML form and converts it using Rot13.
 Useful for hiding messages to later be unencrypted.